jameshumann/WorkoutChart/README.md

 # Simple Python Workout Chart
 Generate a printable monthly workout chart so you can check off boxes to mark your progress.

+## Concept
+This program creates PDFs of your workout chart.
+The information to build a workout chart is stored in .yaml files.

+Each workout goal has 3 elements: name, boxes, and days.
+The boxes represent whatever you want to be a unit of working out.
+20 pushups could earn checking off one box.
+The days sets the rate of # of boxes / # of days.
+The Boxes/Days rate will be scaled to the length of the entire month.
+E.g., if you want to do pushups 10 times every 7 days, there would be 40 boxes in February.

 ## Use
-The main Python script is ```workoutChartMPLOO.py```
+The main Python script is ```workoutChartMPLOO.py``` Install all of the dependencies (ideally in a virtual environment) and run this script.

-Right now, most of the usage involves making hard-coded changes.
-This will change in the future.
-This requires familiarity with Python.
+The command ```python workoutChartMPLOO.py --demo``` will run a quick demo to test that the software is working.

+The default folders are ```saved_charts``` saved PDF charts, and ```saved_configs``` for YAML chart information files.
+Use these folders for the most consistent results.

+The chart can visually support up to 8 different workout types.
+Beyond this, you would have to start tinkering with other settings such shrinking ```self.rowHeight``` to squeeze more in. (next TODO is to make this more automatic)

+You can make your chart one of 3 ways:
+* GUI (recommended)
+* Direct YAML editing and CLI
+* Hardcoding

+### GUI mode
+Simply run ```python workoutChartMPLOO.py``` with no arguments.
+The GUI will allow you to create new files and load, edit, preview, and save charts.

-### Add Goals
+### Hardcoding
-The monthly goals are defined in the ```workoutList``` variable in the ```main``` function.
+The monthly goals are defined in the ```workoutList``` variable in the ```run_hardcoded()``` function.
 This is a list of lists.
 Each inner list is a workout type and goal.
 An inner list is defined using 3 elements, in order: [Name, Boxes, Time Period (days)].
-E.g., if you want to do pushups 10 times every 7 days, the list would be ```['Pushups', 10, 7]```.
-The Boxes/Time Period rate will be scaled to the length of the entire month, so there would be 40 boxes in February in this example.
-These boxes represent whatever you want to be a unit of working out.
-20 pushups could earn checking off one box.

-You can add a note with more information to the chart by changing ```self.note```.
+You can add a note with more information to the chart by changing ```note```.

-The chart can visually support up to 8 different workout types.
-Beyond this, you would have to start tinkering with other settings such as ```self.rowHeight``` to squeeze more in.
+Set the month in ```month```, making sure to use the MonthName Enum, e.g. ```MonthName.FEBRUARY29```, or ```MonthName.AUGUST```

+Set the save file name in ```output_name```.

+Run the script in your IDE or from the command line.

-### Run
+### CLI
-Since each month is a different length, change the name of the month in the ```if __name__ == "__main__":``` code block to the current month.
-Use "February (28)" or "February (29)" to specify the length of February.

-Run the program.
-You will see a preview in TKinter.
-Close the preview.
-A PDF will automatically be saved in the same folder as the Python script.
-Open and print the PDF.
+Using the command line interface, you specify the input (YAML) and output (PDF) files, relative to the base directory.
+E.g. ```python workoutChartMPLOO.py --input_file saved_configs/demo.yaml --output_file saved_charts/CLIdemo.pdf```.
+You can access this information with ```python workoutChartMPLOO.py --help```.

+Using the ```--demo``` argument will run a demo mode and ignore all other arguments.

+Running with no arguments will open the GUI mode.

 ## Working Out
 Decide what counts for a box, and check off boxes as you go.